puli/discovery/README.md

 ```

 To optimize read performance, you should write the binder to a storage.
 The
-stored object is of type `ResourceDiscoveryInterface` which only supports read
+stored object is of type [`ResourceDiscovery`] which only supports read access:
-access:

 ```php
 use Puli\Discovery\Storage\PhpDiscoveryStorage;